Metformin: History

 French diabetologist Jean Sterne studied the antihyperglycemic properties of galegine, an alkaloid isolated from G. officinalis, which is related in structure to metformin, and had seen brief use as an antidiabetic before the synthalins were developed.
 Later, working at Laboratoires Aron in Paris, he was prompted by Garcia's report to reinvestigate the blood sugar-lowering activity of metformin and several biguanide analogs.
 Sterne was the first to try metformin on humans for the treatment of diabetes; he coined the name "Glucophage" (glucose eater) for the medication and published his results in 1957.

+It was introduced as a medication in France in 1957.
 Metformin became available in the British National Formulary in 1958.
 It was sold in the UK by a small Aron subsidiary called Rona.

 Broad interest in metformin was not rekindled until the withdrawal of the other biguanides in the 1970s.
 Metformin was approved in Canada in 1972, but did not receive approval by the U.S. Food and Drug Administration (FDA) for type 2 diabetes until 1994.
 Produced under license by Bristol-Myers Squibb, Glucophage was the first branded formulation of metformin to be marketed in the U.S., beginning on 3 March 1995.
-Generic formulations are available in several countries, and metformin is believed to have become the world's most widely prescribed antidiabetic medication.
+Generic formulations are available in several countries.

+The US FDA granted the application for metformin orphan drug designation.
+The European Medicines Agency granted orphan drug status to metformin.